 - Height 13 to 16 inches

-- Colors: Black, sable, and blue merle, with white markings
+- Coat and Color: Straight and harsh with a dense undercoat; Black, sable, and blue merle, with white markings

 - Life Expectancy: 12 to 14 years